What can I do with the items I've decluttered during COVID-19 lockdown?

 Items that are not of a good quality to pass on to others don't need to go into landfill.

 Your local household recycling centre (known as the 'tip' when I was younger) will recycle a wide range of materials that are not accepted by your kerbside collection.
-Amongst others, you can usually recycle; old batteries; bulbs; clothing and textiles; paint tins; china and glass; electricals; scrap metal; wood and MDF.
+Amongst others, you can usually recycle; old batteries; bulbs; clothing and textiles; paint tins; hazardous chemicals; china and glass; electricals; scrap metal; wood and MDF.

 You may need to pre-book a slot to visit so Google your local household recycling centre for more information.

 Packshare enable you to pass on your cardboard boxes to local businesses who can re-use them.
-Find out more.

 What's it like working with a Professional Organiser?